patrikx3/angular-compile/README.md

 ---

-# Angular Dynamic Compile service and directive v5.0.36-198
+# Angular Dynamic Compile component, that turns a string into a compiled component v5.0.43-202

 This is an open source project.
 Just code.